xinyu-intel/sockeye/wnmt18/README.md

 ## Sockeye Docker Image

 **IMPORTANT**: These images use Intel's Python and Math Kernel Library distributions.
-Read over the license [here](https://software.intel.com/en-us/license/intel-simplified-software-license) and see the FAQ [here](https://software.intel.com/en-us/mkl/license-faq) before using.
+Read the license [here](https://software.intel.com/en-us/license/intel-simplified-software-license) and see the FAQ [here](https://software.intel.com/en-us/mkl/license-faq).

 To build a Docker image containing Sockeye and other necessary software, run the build script from the root of the sockeye directory.
 There are currently two builds: one optimized for CPU and one optimized for GPU.
 You can specify "cpu", "gpu", or both: